bbauska/meta-react-basics/README.md

-The handlePlay function needs to update Game's state to trigger a re-render, but you don't have a setSquares function that you can call any more---you're now using the history state variable to store this information.
+The handlePlay function needs to update Game's state to trigger a re-render, but you don't have a setSquares function that you can call any more--you're now using the history state variable to store this information.
 You'll want to update history by appending the updated squares array as a new history entry.
 You also want to toggle xIsNext, just as Board used to do: